cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/redeployment-hook.md

 With this feature enabled, whenever you push a new commit, Cloud 66 will automatically generate a new _deployment event_ based on receiving the _push event_ from GitHub.
 We will also send _deployment status events_ on different deployment statuses, such as started, canceled, succeeded and failed.

-## Adding Redeployment Hooks
+## Adding redeployment hooks

-The process of adding the hook differs by your Git host, so we will guide you through doing this with GitHub, Bitbucket and a generic solution.
+The process of adding the hook differs by Git host, so we will guide you through doing this with GitHub, Bitbucket and a generic solution.

 ### GitHub Setup